wibom/avan-data-portal/content/intro.md

 > This introduction is sourced from `content/intro.md`.
 Edit this file to update the text above the datasets.

-- Include instruction on how to use.
+- How to use the Avan data portal?
+Through the Avan Data Portal

 - Make clear that selection persist during session only.
 - Give Excel-file for off-line selection.